FazleRabbeBipul/CSES-Graph-Algorithms/README.md

 ### Building Roads Solution
 The goal is to connect different groups of cities using the minimum number of edges.
 Here's the approach using connected components concepts in graph theory, using DFS/BFS.
 Suppose counting N groups.
 Now, to connect all the cities of two different groups, just connect two cities from each group with a new edge.
 So, to connect all the different groups, we need N-1 new edges, and thus, every city will be connected to all other cities.

+## Message Route
+Given bidirectional connections of some computers, we are asked if it is possible to reach from Uolevi's computer (1) to Maija's computer (N).
+If possible, then print the shortest path; otherwise, print IMPOSSIBLE.

+### Message Route Solution
+DFS runs level by level and even works if there's a cycle in the computer connections.
+Just initiate BFS from Uolevi's computer (1) and check if it can reach Maija's computer (N).
+Then, retrieve the shortest path by tracing the parent computer from which we came to Maija's computer (N).